-Necrotizing fasciitis gets worse quickly, destroying your tissue and causing things like organ failure.
+Necrotizing fasciitis (flesh-eating disease) gets worse quickly, destroying your tissue and causing things like organ failure.
 Even with treatment, 1 out of 3 people dies from this disease.

 You may need more than one surgery to manage necrotizing fasciitis.
 You may have scarring.

 If you’ve been diagnosed with and treated for necrotizing fasciitis, and you aren’t getting better, contact your healthcare provider.
 Keep any follow-up appointments that your provider may schedule.
 If you’re taking antibiotics, make sure you take them as instructed.

 The disease gas gangrene (clostridial myonecrosis) happens to healthy tissue and leads to gas in the tissues.
 This gas is a waste product given off by germs.
 You may get gas in your tissues from either gas gangrene or Type I necrotizing fasciitis.
 However, the germs that cause each disease are different.
 Gas gangrene may also involve muscles.